-The Commission has not adopted Hill Michael's proposal to allow the disclosure of data and information by NSPs directly to consultants.
+The Commission has therefore, not adopted Hill Michael's proposal to allow the disclosure of data and information by NSPs directly to consultants.

-The Commission has therefore not agreed to include Hill Michael's proposed clause 5.3.8(c2) in the draft Rule.
+The Commission has subsequently not agreed to include Hill Michael's proposed clause 5.3.8(c2) in the Rule as made.